Leonard is a big fan of "Perfect World International" and he loves playing with the Barbarian class.

 The Perfect World Archer is a fairly easy class to understand.
 They are all about dealing damage.
-They are not like assassins, they do not need to be sneaky or stack skills in order to do max damage.
+They are not like assassins; they do not need to be sneaky or stack skills in order to do max damage.
 And they are not like a Wizard, who tends to be very squishy.
-They are hi level physical ranged damage dealers who wear light armor.
+They are high-level physical ranged damage dealers who wear light armor.
 It is a very solid combination.
 It took me a long time before I started an Archer, not for any real good reason other than I had so many other classes going.
 But now, I enjoy the class much more than I expected.

-Generally speaking, archers really start to come into their own after level 40 or so.
+Generally speaking, Archers really start to come into their own after level 40 or so.
 This is when they are able to still do damage even to mobs that are in melee range.
-And by this time they have enough dex that their crit percentage is right around 10%.
+And by this time, they have enough dex that their crit percentage is right around 10%.

 This is very similar to most of the other classes.
 Archers use ranged weapons.
 You have a choice between bow, crossbow, and slingshot.
 And all three are slightly unique, but not drastically so.